NCERT Solutions For Class 9 Economics Chapter 2 People as Resource

 Answer: The activities that add value to the national income are called economic activities.
 They can be divided into two types: market activities and non-market activities.
 Market activities involve the activities performed for pay or profit and non-market activities include the production done for self-consumption.

 The activities that add no value to the national income are called non- economic activities.
-The domestic chore is an example of non-economic activities.
+These activities might include volunteering for a charity, pursuing hobbies, or household work done without pay.

 Question 8: Why are women employed in low paid work?